canonical/juju-dashboard/README.md

 ./run
 ```

 ...and view the site locally at: http://localhost:8036/.
-Any changes to the code will be auto built and reloaded in the browser.
+Any changes you make to the code will be automatically recompiled and reloaded in the browser.

 ### Running the tests.